It was a routine call….checking in on a client about his case…. I was not expecting what I heard.

 I saw patterns in the claims that the VA continually delayed and denied, and I want to show YOU how to fix those patterns and problems.

 You can learn all about the 8 Steps – and how to use them in fixing your VA Claim – in the 600+ posts here on the Veterans Law Blog.
 Don’t have time to dig through the blog for the information?
 I’ll send it to you by email.

-I can send you a daily email from the Veterans Law Blog, which will include each days post.
-And I can send you my private weekly email – in which I share tips, pointers, guidance, examples and a variety of other tools you can use to take back the power in your VA claim and get on with your life.
+I can send you more information by email from the Veterans Law Blog, which will include tips, pointers, guidance, examples and a variety of other tools you can use to take back the power in your VA claim and get on with your life.